-Mercedes-Benz already sells a pair of compact cars outside the U.S. in the form of the A Class hatch
+Mercedes-Benz already sells a pair of compact cars outside the U.S. in the form of the

 and B Class MPV